Simplify Copilot Alternative 2026: Smarter Auto-Apply Stack

 67% of hiring managers say screening question answers are a primary factor in deciding which candidates advance.
 Not your resume.
 Not your cover letter.
 The screening questions.

-Questions like: "Why do you want to work at this company?" or "Describe a time you improved a process and what the measurable outcome was."
+Questions like: "Why do you want to work at this company?" or "Describe a time you improved a process and what the measurable outcome was.".
+For more on this, see the LinkedIn-safe LazyApply replacement.

 Simplify cannot answer these well.
 It uses templates.
 The same template goes to a 15-person fintech startup and a 50,000-person healthcare company.
 A recruiter reading "I am excited to bring my skills to your team" for the 40th time that day is not going to stop and schedule an interview.